-The Caucasian and Black Sea cultures are dominant in the region.
-Artvin is home to the Laz people as well as the Kipchaks and Muslim Georgians who migrated to the city when the modern northern borders were draws following the Turkish War of Independence.
-As a microcosm of its region, city, the city of Artvin hosts a rich culinary tradition.
+Caucasian and Black Sea cultures are dominant in the region.
+Artvin is home to the Laz people as well as the Kipchaks and Muslim Georgians who migrated to the city when the modern northern borders were drawn following the Turkish War of Independence.
+As a microcosm of its region, the city of Artvin hosts a rich culinary tradition.
 Hamsi, Turkish anchovies, are a main course in the city.
 Corn flour and kale are also frequently used in the area’s kitchens.

 The folkloric dance, Artvin Barı- generally known as “Atabarı,” the dance dedicated to the founder of the modern Republic of Turkey, Mustafa Kemal Atatürk – is the signature dance of the city.
 Every year, the Traditional Bull Fighting Festival and Kafkasör (Caucasian Cultural Festival) attract thousands of tourists to the city.

 However, Artvin’s main tourist attraction is unquestionably its nature.
 Since nature is a great part of the city, both geographically and culturally, alternative tourism opportunities such as camping, skiing, jeep safari, rafting and canoeing are popular.

 There are various trekking routes visitors can explore to discover the area.
 One of the highest mountains in Turkey, Mount Kaçkar, is probably the most covered trekking route.
 Mountaineering groups and mountaineers complete the Trans-Kaçkar route by walking through Yusufeli Yaylalar Village to Rize – Çamlıhemşin Ayder Highlands.
 If that trail is a bit too difficult, you can take various other routes through the Altıparmak Mountains.